Cockade of Italy: Institutional context

-It is tradition for the most important offices of the Italian State, excluding the President of the Italian Republic, to have pinned on the jacket, during the military parade of the Festa della Repubblica celebrated every 2 June, a tricolour cockade.
+It is tradition for the most important offices of the Italian State to have pinned on the jacket, during the military parade of the Festa della Repubblica celebrated every 2 June, a tricolour cockade.

 Sport

 In Italian sport, the tricolour cockade became the distinctive symbol of the successes in national cups starting in the 1950s; the cockade is sewn on the jersey of the team holding the trophy for the following season.

 The Italian tricolour cockade made its debut in football in the 1958–59 season on Lazio jerseys.
 In football, starting from the 1985–86 season, the cockade used for the teams holding the Coppa Italia underwent a change.
 The version with the inverted colours began to be used, that is with the green outside and the red in the centre.
 From the 2006–07 season the conventional typology was restored, the one with red on the outside and green in the centre.
 In football, the cockade is also a symbol, again in the roundel shape, of the victories in the Coppa Italia Serie D, in the Coppa Italia Dilettanti and — with green on the outside and red on the inside — in the Coppa Italia Serie C.